APISIX

 Attributes

-callback_url | string | required | The callback url which is used to receive state and code. |
+callback_urlstringrequiredThe callback URL which is used to receive state and code.

 endpoint_addr and callback_url should not end with '/'

 The first one is "callback_url".
-This is exactly the callback url in OAuth2.
-It should be emphasized that this callback url must belong to the "uri" you specified for the route, for example, in this example, http://localhost:9080/anything/callback obviously belongs to "/anything/*".
-Only by this way can the visit toward callback_url can be intercepted and utilized by the plugin(so that the plugin can get the code and state in Oauth2).
-The logic of callback_url is implemented completely by the plugin so that there is no need to modify the server to implement this callback.
+This is the callback URL in OAuth2.
+It should be emphasized that this callback URL must belong to the "uri" you specified for the route.
+For example, in this example, http://localhost:9080/anything/callback obviously belongs to "/anything/*".
+Only by this way, the visit toward the callback_url can be intercepted and utilized by the plugin (so that the plugin can get the code and state in OAuth2).
+The logic of the callback_url is implemented completely by the plugin, so there is no need to modify the server to implement this callback.

-The second parameter "endpoint_addr" is obviously the url of Casdoor.
+The second parameter "endpoint_addr" is obviously the URL of Casdoor.
 The third and fourth parameters are "client_id" and "client_secret", which you can acquire from Casdoor when you register an app.

 How it works?

-After successfully logging in with username and password(or whatever method he uses), Casdoor will redirect this user to the "callback_url" with GET parameters "code" and "state" specified.
-Because the "callback_url" is known by the plugin, when the visit toward the "callback_url" is intercepted this time, the logic of "Authorization code Grant Flow" in Oauth2 will be triggered, which means this plugin will request the access token to confirm whether this user is really logged in.
-After this confirmation, this plugin will redirect this user to the original url user wants to visit, which was kept by us previously.
+After successfully logging in with a username and password (or whatever method they use), Casdoor will redirect this user to the "callback_url" with GET parameters "code" and "state" specified.
+Because the "callback_url" is known by the plugin, when the visit toward the "callback_url" is intercepted this time, the logic of the "Authorization code Grant Flow" in OAuth2 will be triggered.
+This means that the plugin will request the access token to confirm whether this user is really logged in.
+After this confirmation, the plugin will redirect this user to the original URL they want to visit, which was kept by us previously.
 The logged-in status will also be kept in the session.

 Connect Casdoor via APISIX's OIDC plugin

-: Domain name or IP where APISIX is deployed.
+APISIX_HOSTNAME: Domain name or IP where APISIX is deployed.

-Step1.
-Deploy Casdoor and APISIX
+Step 1: Deploy Casdoor and APISIX

 After a successful deployment, you need to ensure:

-- Casdoor can be logged in and used normally.
+1. Casdoor can be logged in and used normally.

-Step2.
-Configure Casdoor application
+Step 2: Configure Casdoor application

-Open your favorite browser and visit: http://CASDOOR_HOSTNAME
+Open your favorite browser and visit: http://CASDOOR_HOSTNAME/.well-known/openid-configuration, where you will find the OIDC configuration of Casdoor.

-Step3.
-Configure APISIX
+Step 3: Configure APISIX

 APISIX has official OIDC support, which is implemented using lua-resty-openidc.

-#Use your own X-Api-Key
+# Use your own X-Api-Key

-$ curl -XPOST APISIX_HOSTNAME/apisix/admin/routes -H "X-Api-Key: edd1c9f034335f136f87ad84b625c8f1" -d '{
+$ curl -X POST APISIX_HOSTNAME/apisix/admin/routes -H "X-Api-Key: edd1c9f034335f136f87ad84b625c8f1" -d '{

 "uri": "/get",